ATBTECHhub/QZ/README.md

 ## 🏢 Credits

-QZ Platform is licensed by the National Authority of Technology Development, Nigeria.
+QZ Platform is licensed by ATB Tech Hub, Nigeria.